rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 Other notes (in no particular order):

 - Five days seems like a lot of time; it's really not.
 It will go by quickly!
-Let's buckle down together!
+Let's make it count!
 - Any questions that I can't answer in the moment, I will put in our "Parking Lot."
 We will address these questions when feasible.
 - You can snack during class.
 Just go on mute!
 - Every day will be filled with "bloopers" - code will throw errors, notebooks will crash, etc. This is **normal**.
 We'll use each of these moments as learning opportunities, and we'll get through them together.